evanxd/arduino-station/station/photon/README.md

 Make sure your photon is connected and breathing cyan.

-Click on **Devices** button in https://build.particle.io, and start the device you want to flash.
+Click on **Devices** button in https://build.particle.io, and star the device you want to flash.

 Click **Flash** button, if it's blinking purple, and reboot to breathing cyan after a while, it should be working properly.